statecharts/statecharts.github.io/what-is-a-state-machine.md

 A state machine is _also_ a visual depiction of such an abstract machine.

-Understanding state machines is almost the same as understanding **statecharts**.
-In many ways, statecharts are the "bigger brother" of state machines, designed to overcome some of the limitations of state machines.

 ## Example

 Here is a visual depiction of a simple state machine.
 It is a model of a simple on/off switch.